 The Dam and Seawall Repair or Removal Fund was established in 2013 by the Massachusetts Legislature to promote public health, public safety, and ecological restoration.
 Under the authority created by M.G.L. c.
 29, §2IIII and regulations issued under 301 CMR 15.00, EEA will enter into contracts with qualified organizations to implement projects for the repair and removal of dams, levees, seawalls, and other forms of flood control.

 Program Summary Document available here .

-The Annual Review for Fiscal Year 2014 is now available.?
-This document revisits the first full year of the Fund and includes Indicative Summaries of currently funded projects.?
+Annual Review for Fiscal Year 2014: This document revisits the first full year of the Fund and includes Indicative Summaries of currently funded projects.?
 The Review is available here file size 2MB

 This year’s application period for the Fund has closed.
 Thank you for your continuing interest!

 |Category 2: Seawalls, coastal flood and/or wave control structures||8||$22,259,667.50|